 Typically, programmers work in groups or teams under a senior programmer (team leader) that supervises their work.

-application programmers: write programs for specific tasks eg. programs to track inventory at a factory
+- Application programmers: write programs for specific tasks eg. programs to track inventory at a factory

-systems programmers: write programs to maintain computer systems software eg. operating systems, database management systems
+- System programmers: write programs to maintain computer systems software eg. operating systems, database management systems

-Developers (also referred to as programmer, software analyst, and software engineer):
+Developers (also referred to as software engineers)

 - software design